 \underline{Case 1:} \,\,$\mu_n = t_n$ \\ In this case, we set $\nabla_{\sigma_n} f$ to zero and we get

 \underline{Case 2:} \,\,$\sigma_n = \epsilon/\sqrt{3}$ \\ In this case, we set $\nabla_{\sigma_n} f$ to zero and we get

 Thus, in both cases, we have $\mu_n = t_n$ and $\sigma_n = \epsilon/\sqrt{3}$. \\ It follows that $\sigma_n$ increases linearly with $\epsilon$.
-The larger $\epsilon$, the larger the variance and hence the more probable the OOD samples (and the less probable the in-distribution samples).\\ \end{proof}
+The larger $\epsilon$, the larger the variance and hence the more probable the outlier samples (and the less probable the nonoutlier samples).\\ \end{proof}